Initial Payment and Payment Profiles is very simple once you get it – but is quite difficult to explain.

 So whilst both examples lease the same vehicle over the same period the payments are significantly different.

 What is 6+47?
-It is a spread rental over 48 months with the equivalent of 6 rentals in advance followed by 47 monthly payments.
+A spread rental over 48 months with the equivalent of 6 rentals in advance followed by 47 monthly payments.

 What is 9+23?
-It is a spread rental over 24 months with the equivalent of 9 rentals in advance followed by 23 monthly payments.
+A rental over 24 months with the equivalent of 9 rentals in advance followed by 23 monthly payments.

 What is 3+33?
-It is a terminal pause rental over 36 months with the equivalent of 3 rentals in advance followed by 33 monthly payments.
+A terminal pause rental over 36 months with the equivalent of 3 rentals in advance followed by 33 monthly payments.

 3. Zero Deposit